BabyCatbee/AGAAGC-0.2.0/README.md

 # Game Updates
 I am currently putting the project On Hold as said earlier, but I will eventually release AGAAGC 0.2.1 which will feature more prestige-related stuff, more upgrades and so on.
 However, I probably will not get to it right now because I still have to update my CST 3D project on PenguinMod and keep working on my Evades.io Effect Tester, since it still has some missing features.

+# Website Accessibility
+The .pmp file can be opened in PenguinMod, or the .html file can be opened in the browser.
+The game is also available on Itch.io so check that out too (It has other files as well)